Fans React to Old Pictures of Diana Jenkins

 Sutton Stracke Spoke About Her Issues With Diana Jenkins

-While speaking to Access Hollywood’s Housewives Nightcap, Stracke acknowledged she mimicked Jenkins’ habit of licking her lips during a July 2022 interview on “Watch What Happens Live with Andy Cohen.”
+While speaking to Access Hollywood’s Housewives Nightcap in July 2022, Stracke acknowledged she mimicked Jenkins’ habit of licking her lips during a July 2022 interview on “Watch What Happens Live with Andy Cohen.”

 “I wasn’t trying to be mean.
 I was trying to be funny, you know, I always get in trouble.
 The question was have you notice – how could you not notice?” said the reality television star.